Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 =======

-Going by the above rules we can devise any number system.
-For example, if we devise a Number System with Base-8 then this will have the digits 0 to 7; the highest single-digit value is one less than the base value 8 and this number system doesn't have digits 8 or 9.
-In fact, this Number System has been already there in the computer world and we will learn it after going through the Binary Number System.
+Following the above rules, we can devise any number system.
+For example, if we create a number system with Base 8, it will use the digits 0 to 7.
+The highest single-digit value is always one less than the base, so in this case, 7.
+This system does not include the digits 8 or 9.
+In fact, this Base-8 system—known as the Octal Number System—has long been used in the computer world.
+We will study it in detail after exploring the Binary Number System.

 Binary Number System.

 By keeping the above simple rules in mind, we will learn the Binary or Base-2 Number System.
-This Number System has only two digits 0 and 1 (highest digit value is 1, i.e., one less than the base value 2) to write any Decimal value in Binary form.
+This Number System has only two digits, 0 and 1 (the highest digit value is 1, i.e., one less than the base value 2) to write any Decimal value in Binary form.

 215 214 213 212 211 210 29 28 27 26 25 24 23 22 21 20